manloloy/InContextLearning/README.md

 # Code
 The Code directory contains both the minGPT files and the python files needed for the experiments.

-## The mingpt code used are mainly 3 files.
+## The minGPT code
+The code for minGPT are the 3 files listed below.
+The original code is mostly the same.
+I use a "#MODIFIED" comment to tag the changes I made.
 - model.py
 - trainer.py
 - utils.py